Grolier Club

-The Grolier Club is a private club and society of bibliophiles in New York City.
+The Grolier Club is a museum, library, private club and society of bibliophiles in New York City.
 Founded in January 1884, it is the oldest existing bibliophilic club in North America.
-The club is named after Jean Grolier de Servières, Viscount d'Aguisy, Treasurer General of France, whose library was famous; his motto, "Io.
+It is named after Jean Grolier de Servières, Viscount d'Aguisy, Treasurer General of France, whose library was famous; his motto, "Io.
 Grolierii et amicorum" [of or belonging to Jean Grolier and his friends], suggested his generosity in sharing books.

-The Club's stated objective is "the literary study of the arts pertaining to the production of books, including the occasional publication of books designed to illustrate, promote and encourage these arts; and the acquisition, furnishing and maintenance of a suitable club building for the safekeeping of its property, wherein meetings, lectures and exhibitions shall take place from time to time ..."
+The Club's stated objective is "the literary study of the arts pertaining to the production of books, including the occasional publication of books designed to illustrate, promote and encourage these arts; and the acquisition, furnishing and maintenance of a suitable club building for the safekeeping of its property, wherein meetings, lectures and exhibitions shall take place from time to time..."

 Collections and programs

 The Grolier Club maintains a research library specializing in books, bibliography and bibliophily, printing (especially the history of printing and examples of fine printing), binding, illustration and bookselling.
 The Grolier Club has one of the more extensive collections of book auction and bookseller catalogs in North America.
-The Library has the archives of a number of prominent bibliophiles such as Sir Thomas Phillipps, and of bibliophile and print collecting groups, such as the Hroswitha Club of women book collectors (1944–c.
+The Library also has the archives of prominent bibliophiles, such as Sir Thomas Phillipps, and of bibliophile and print collecting groups, such as the Hroswitha Club of women book collectors (1944–c.
 1999) and the Society of Iconophiles.

-The Grolier Club also has a program of public exhibitions which "treat books and prints as objects worthy of display, on a par with painting and sculpture."
-The exhibitions draw on various sources including holdings of the Club, its members, and of institutional libraries.
-In 2013, it hosted an exhibition on women in science.
+The Grolier Club's public exhibitions "treat books and prints as objects worthy of display, on a par with painting and sculpture."
+The exhibitions on two gallery floors draw on various sources including holdings of the Club, its members, and of institutional libraries.
+Subjects of its recent shows include women in science (2013), blooks (2016), Walt Whitman (2019), American menus (2023), Zoe Anderson Norris (2023), Abraham Lincoln (2024, from David Rubenstein's collection), and imaginary books (2024-2025).

+In 2022 the Rare Book School was featured in the exhibit, Building the Book from the Ancient World to the Present Day: Five Decades of Rare Book School & the Book Arts Press.
+The exhibit covered two millennia of the changing form of the book.

-The Grolier Club is a member of the Fellowship of American Bibliophilic Societies.
+The Grolier Club, which also hosts frequent public tours and lectures, is a member of the Fellowship of American Bibliophilic Societies.